Joanna J Bryson

 Science at the University of

-Princeton's Center for Information Technology Policy. having
+Center for Information Technology Policy and an affiliate for

-with the Princeton Departments of Politics and Psychology.
+Princeton Departments of Politics and Psychology.

 At Bath I founded and for some years lead the Bath Intelligent Systems